Frey Theater Flooding by Tropical Storm Lee September 7-8, 2011

 Here is the switch panel installed in the snack bar wall - the switch on the right is for the Marque light box, and the dimmer and switch on the left are for the wall sconce lights.
 I will be able to dim the lights in the room just as in a real theater!

-I also installed two dedicated 20 amp circuits on the rear wall of the theater behind the equipment
+I also installed two dedicated 20 amp circuits on the rear wall of the theater behind the equipment rack, to provide enough power for all the large amplifiers in the sound system.

-The two yellow 20A circuits run across the ceiling and through the bathroom and garage to the
+The two yellow 20A circuits run across the ceiling and through the bathroom and garage to the panel box.
+Mid-way down the ceiling a third 20A circuit for the popcorn machine in the snack bar area and a 15A circuit for the theater lighting joins the run from the right.

 The four new circuits have been dropped into the sub panel and are ready to be connected to breakers.